aalavandhaann/go-icp_cython/README.md

+# NOTE:
+This is a cython version of the original go-icp project by [yangjiaolong](https://github.com/yangjiaolong).

 # Go-ICP for globally optimal 3D pointset registration
+## Below picture is taken from the original authors git page
 <img src="https://raw.githubusercontent.com/yangjiaolong/Go-ICP/master/bunny.png" style="max-width:100%;"/>

 (A demo video can be found on [here](http://jlyang.org/go-icp/).)

 ### Introduction

-This repository contains the C++ code for the Go-ICP algorithm (with trimming strategy for outlier handling).
+This repository contains the Cythonized code for the Go-ICP algorithm (with trimming strategy for outlier handling).
 It is free software under the terms of the GNU General Public License (GPL) v3.
-Details of the Go-ICP algorithm can be found in our papers:
+Details of the Go-ICP algorithm can be found in the papers:

 * J. Yang, H. Li, Y. Jia, *Go-ICP: Solving 3D Registration Efficiently and Globally Optimally*, International Conference on Computer Vision (__ICCV__), 2013.
 [PDF](http://jlyang.org/iccv13_go-icp.pdf)